acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

 ### Output alignment file

-    output.msa.file={{path}}                                      Alignment used in the study.
+    output.msa.file={path}                                      Alignment used in the study.

 ### Output inferred file

-    output.ancestral.file={path}                                Write ancestral seuqences inferred by algorithm. output.node_rel.file= {path}                                Write the relation of nodes.
-It is important to idendifying the internal nodes. output.mlindelpoints.file = {path}                          Write the inferred indel points.
+    output.ancestral.file={path}                              Write ancestral seuqences inferred by algorithm. output.node_rel.file={path}                               Write the relation of nodes.
+It is important to idendifying the internal nodes. output.mlindelpoints.file={path}                          Write the inferred indel points.
+    output.pipparams.file={path}                              Write the estimated PIP parameters if the user set opt.likelihood=1